stevenrskelton/stevenrskelton.github.io/_posts/2024-04-16-job-queue-management-zio-scope.md

 }
 ```
+# ZIO Concurrency uses Fibers, Not Threads

 ## Using Semaphore for Concurrency

 The common approach to create concurrent collections in Java is using the JDK provided
 wrapper `Collections.synchronizedSet()`.
 This is a great mechanism for handling thread-safety, however ZIO concurrency
-operates with ZIO fibers, making this approach untenable.
-It is incorrect to block threads because this will block
+operates with ZIO fibers making this approach untenable.
+It is incorrect to block threads at any time in ZIO outside of
+a `ZIO.blocking` scope because this will block all fibers using that thread.
+Fibers are the independent workers in ZIO,
-all fibers on that thread, causing performance degradation and possible deadlocks.
+not threads, and blocking the system thread will cause performance degradation and possible deadlocks.

-The [ZIO Semaphore](https://zio.dev/reference/concurrency/semaphore/) is the recommended mechanism to provide method
+The [ZIO Semaphore](https://zio.dev/reference/concurrency/semaphore/) is the ZIO equivalent mechanism to provide
 synchronization.
-Blocking execution is required even for read operations, as the `linkedHashSet.iterator` has a
-fail-fast approach should any of the underlying data be modified during iteration.
-While concurrent read operations
-are possible, practically speaking there is rarely a reason to call `queued` or `inProgress`.
-The primary methods all
-require write operations, either producers writing new elements to the queue, or consumers modifying/removing elements.
+It operates on the fiber level making it distinctly different from a JDK semaphore.
+The same
+concurrency concerns are still valid while using fibers to access `LinkedHashSet` methods.
+All write operations
+must be synchronized, and all read operations can only parallelize with other read operations.
+Any read operation
+occurring during a write operation is vulnerable to a `ConcurrentModificationException` if it its `iterator` encounters
+stale state.

-### Ref and Ref.Synchronized
+## Ref and Ref.Synchronized

+In addition to semaphore, ZIO provides other concurrency mechanisms such as `Ref` and `STM`.
+[Software Transactional Memory](https://zio.dev/reference/stm/) is a powerful construct however requiring specialized
+implementations of common classes, making it worthy of its own external discussion.
+The `Ref` construct is a very
+accessible mechanism in ZIO comparable to the `Atomic*` classes in the JDK, but at a higher level.
+A noticeable downside
-These are ZIO synchronization mechanisms, but are only suitable for immutable values.
-Our implementation uses a
+is it is only suitable for immutable references.
+Our implementation uses a mutable `LinkedHashSet`.

-`mutable.LinkedHashSet` and there is no immutable collection available to us.
-A downside of most immutable collections
-is their hashCode computation.
-Typical immutable collections maintain equals/hashCode equivalence between two instances
-containing the same elements, and this is done by hashing the iteration over all elements' individual hashCodes.
+### Ref and HashCodes

+There are fundamental differences between the Java and Scala library implementations of `LinkedHashSet`.

+#### java.util.LinkedHashSet

+The Java implementation of LinkedHashSet is a mutable implementation, and modifying it will not change its hashCode.
+This means that wrapping it within either a `Ref` or `Synchronized` will cause all atomic guarantees to brake.
+The
+atomicity is implemented using hashCode verification to detect write conflicts rather than thread synchronization to
+the memory address.
+This is better for performance, but in this case it will effectivily behave as if there were no
+write management at all.

+#### scala.collection.mutable.LinkedHashSet

+The Scala implementation of LinkedHashSet is a mutable implementation, however it has a dynamically computed hashCode.
+This will allow it to function correctly within a Ref, but will incur a performance overhead during any writes.

 ```scala
 override def hashCode: Int = {